piouson/kubernetes-bootcamp/README.md

 ## 3. Understanding Kubernetes

-[K8s](kubernetes.io) is an open-source system for automating deployment, scaling and containerized applications management, currently owned by CNCF - Linux Foundation. \
+[K8s](kubernetes.io) is an open-source system for automating deployment, scaling and containerized applications management, currently owned by the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/). \
 K8s **release cycle is 3 months** and deprecated features are supported for a minimum of 2 release cycles (6 months).

 > You can watch [kubernetes in 1 minute](https://www.youtube.com/watch?v=BzvLp-lH5_Q&list=PLBBog2r6uMCSplEmHu-1n7VixRn9RTZP5&index=6) for a quick overview \